Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 Every property journey has two transactional parts:

-Most investors obsess over the first stage and ignore the second until they’re forced into rushed decisions under pressure.
+Most investors obsess over the first stage (buying) and ignore the second (selling) until they’re forced into rushed decisions under pressure.
+A well-planned exit strategy helps you:

-minimise tax where possible
+Minimize tax where possible.

-manage and reduce debt
+Manage and reduce debt.

-produce more reliable retirement income
+Produce more reliable retirement income.

-proactively restructure your portfolio as the market and your life change
+Proactively restructure your portfolio as the market and your life change.

 The Top 6 Exit Strategies for Property Investors in Australia